makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   * Prior works that have addressed this have targeted a very narrow scope of psychological attributes (Busso+ 2008).
-  * need for bridging speech encoders’ acoustic robustness with the psychological depth of text-based language models—a challege
+  * need for bridging speech encoders’ acoustic robustness with the psychological depth of text-based language models
     * ie embedding fundamental psychological dimensions present in one’s speech.
 * Multi-level fusion architectures leveraging both acoustic and lexical features
-  * improve performance in emotion recognition, speaker identification, and other downstream tasks
+  * improve performance in emotion recognition, speaker identification, etc
   * Zhao+ (2022) demonstrates that
     coattention-based early fusion and late fusion
     using Wav2Vec2.0 (Baevski+ 2020; Schneider+ 2019) and BERT (Devlin+ 2019)